md-zaman/kubernetes/notes-mm.md

 (vi) **Kubelet** is an agent that runs on each node in a cluster.
 It listens for instructions from the kube-apiserver and deploys or destroys containers in the nodes as required.
 It periodically fetches status report from the kubelet to monitor the status of the nodes and containers on them.

-(vii) **Kube-proxy** Application running on the worker nodes need to communicate to each other like if you are running a webserver running in a container in a node and a database containers on another container on another node.
+(vii) **Kube-proxy** Application running on the worker nodes need to ==communicate== to each other like if you are running a webserver running in a container in a node and a database containers on another container on another node.
 Communications are enabled by the Kube-proxy.
 It ensure that the necessary rules are in place on the worker node to allow the containers running on them to reach each other.

 ### 12. Docker vs ContainerD